Yusen-Peng/CascadeFormer-AD-Agent/README.md

-# 🏷️ Cascade-LA-Agent: Cascade-LA-Agent: Towards a Label-Aware Agent for Answering Action-Related Questions in Videos with CascadeFormer as Backbone
+# 🏷️ Cascade-LA-Agent: Towards a Label-Aware Agent for Answering Action-Related Questions in Videos with CascadeFormer as Backbone